Hey friends! I don't know about y'all but the end is near! We have about 5 weeks left of school..FIVE! Seems like the year has just flown by.

 Math Intervention Binder

-Number Sense, Place Value, Addition Strategies, Subtraction Strategies, Time and Money!
+Number Sense, Shapes, Patterns, Place Value, Addition Strategies, Subtraction Strategies, Graphing, Greater than/Less than, Time and Money!
 I started at beginning of the binder and worked my way through each page with my RTI students.
 This way I have direct documentation to specific interventions I've used.
 It makes data collection SO much easier!

 This activity is so helpful because the students can visually see the number and the different ways we can break it down.
 The great thing is, you can use ANY number you want!
 I have used a variety of manipulative for this, but by far, my kids love using the big buttons.
 I have no idea why, but hey, it works so I use it!!
 In this activity, we practiced building the number 7 in a variety of ways.
 I wanted my friend to see all of the different ways we can make the number seven.
 Using two different color manipulatives helps too.